justinabrahms/go-gitstreams/README.md

-I'm currently interested in receiving contributions around fleshing out templates, reducing the repetition in the various *_render methods, and generally making the code more idiomatic Go.
+I'm currently interested in receiving contributions around fleshing out templates, reducing the repetition in the various *_render methods, suggestions on testing and generally making the code more idiomatic Go.
 Any suggestions on this front are happily accepted.
-Anything *NOT* on this front will probably also be accepted.
-Until I've moved away from Django as my ORM for the closed-source portion, the schema (unfortunately) can't be greatly reorganized.
+Anything *NOT* on listed will probably also be accepted.
+Until I've moved away from Django as my ORM for the closed-source portion, the schema (unfortunately) can't be greatly reorganized, though new things can be added.